 - Freedom: I believe in maximizing the domain of choices available to human beings.
 Those policies which inhibit human freedom, or allow individuals or institutions to stand in the way of human freedom, must be eliminated.
-I recognize that there is a fine line in that most human action can be seen as constraining human freedom.
+I recognize that there is a fine line in that most institutional frameworks can be seen as constraining human freedom.

 - Respect for human dignity: In all matters, human dignity will come before economic cost/benefit analysis or political contingency.
 The needs of the many do not always outweigh the needs of the few or the one.

 - Eclectic Worldview: It is my belief that sociologists, of all academics, cannot confine their studies to sociology.
 There’s a whole world of art and science and interaction out there that needs to be experienced and understood.

 - Construction over destruction: Those things that maximize human potential, or creative forces, are the goal.
 Those things that minimize human potential, or destructive forces, are anathema.

 - The pursuit of Truth: Regardless of what my postmodernist contemporaries may argue, Truth does exist despite perception.
 Anyone who has ever stubbed their toe in the dark knows this.
 Now I will accept that there are multiple truths and that there may even be levels of truth, but there exist truths that are contrary to falsehoods.
 It is the purpose of this site, as well as all of my work, to highlight these truths.

 The above biases are not meant to exclude participation from anyone.
-As one could infer from what is written above, this site is meant to demonstrate a respect for all human perspectives.
+As one could infer from what is written above, this site is meant to demonstrate respect for all human perspectives.
 Censorship is something that I abhor.
 It is my belief that truths can only be illuminated by the light of discourse.
 This website is meant to be a discussion, not a presentation.

 About the Author